vagizD/students-rating/README.md

 This script is written to get info about students rating in University.

-### Rights and policies
+### Usage, rights and policies
-In means of reserved rights and policies, all links, login data, etc. is removed.
+This script could not be used by other people because the login data and required urls are removed from constants within the code.
+It is done in means of University's rights and policies to not share the students information.
+The script is written for local purposes.

 ### Functionality
 Application enables user to: